 Wed April 9th, 7pm Room 410 Bunnell Bldg

 -new link: 49 Faces of Alaskan Adventure

--Draft list of 2014 Spring Trips has been posted on the "trips" page.
+-Latest draft list of 2014 Spring Trips has been posted on the "trips" page.

--Now accepting applications for the 2014 Peter MacKeith grant.
+-No longer accepting applications for the 2014 Peter MacKeith grant.

 Video from 2013 grant recipient, Pete Dronkers, is here (large HD).